Cork (city): Culture

 The Cork School of Music and the Crawford College of Art and Design provide a throughput of new blood, as do the theatre components of several courses at University College Cork (UCC).
-Important elements in the cultural life of the city include: Corcadorca Theatre Company, of which Cillian Murphy was a troupe member prior to Hollywood fame; the Institute for Choreography and Dance, a national contemporary dance resource; the Triskel Arts Centre (capacity c.90), which includes the Triskel Christchurch independent cinema; dance venue the Firkin Crane (capacity c.240); the Cork Academy of Dramatic Art (CADA), Montfort College of Performing Arts, and Graffiti Theatre Company; and the Cork Jazz Festival, Cork Film Festival and Live at the Marquee events.
-The Everyman Palace Theatre (capacity c.650) and the Granary Theatre (capacity c.150) both host plays throughout the year.
+Important elements in the cultural life of the city include Corcadorca Theatre Company, of which Cillian Murphy was a troupe member; the Institute for Choreography and Dance, a national contemporary dance resource; the Triskel Arts Centre (capacity c.
+90), which includes the Triskel Christchurch independent cinema; dance venue the Firkin Crane (capacity c.
+240); the Cork Academy of Dramatic Art (CADA), Montfort College of Performing Arts; Graffiti Theatre Company; and the Cork Jazz Festival, the Cork Film Festival and Live at the Marquee events.
+The Everyman Palace Theatre (capacity c.
+650) and the Granary Theatre (capacity c.
+150) both host plays throughout the year.

-Cork is home to the RTÉ Vanbrugh Quartet, and popular rock musicians and bands including John Spillane, Rory Gallagher, Five Go Down to the Sea?, Microdisney, The Frank and Walters, Sultans of Ping, Simple Kid, Fred and Mick Flannery.
-The opera singers Cara O'Sullivan, Mary Hegarty, Brendan Collins, and Sam McElroy are also Cork born.
+Cork is home to the RTÉ Vanbrugh Quartet and rock musicians and bands including John Spillane, Rory Gallagher, Five Go Down to the Sea?, Microdisney, The Frank and Walters, Sultans of Ping, Simple Kid, Fred and Mick Flannery.
+The opera singers Cara O'Sullivan, Mary Hegarty, Brendan Collins, and Sam McElroy were also born in Cork.

-Ranging in capacity from 50 to 1,000, the main music venues in the city are the Cork Opera House (capacity c.1000), The Everyman, Cork Arts Theatre, Cyprus Avenue, Dali, Triskel Christchurch, The Roundy, and Coughlan's.
+Ranging in capacity from 50 to 1,000, the main music venues in the city are the Cork Opera House (capacity c.
+1000), The Everyman, Cork Arts Theatre, Cyprus Avenue, Dali, Triskel Christchurch, The Roundy, and Coughlan's.

-The city's literary community centres on the Munster Literature Centre and the Triskel Arts Centre.
+Cork's literary community centres on the Munster Literature Centre and the Triskel Arts Centre.
 The short story writers Frank O'Connor and Seán Ó Faoláin hailed from Cork, and contemporary writers include Thomas McCarthy, Gerry Murphy, and novelist and poet William Wall.

 Additions to the arts infrastructure include modern additions to the Crawford Municipal Art Gallery and renovations to the Cork Opera House in the early 21st century.
-The Lewis Glucksman Gallery opened in the Autumn of 2004 at UCC, was nominated for the Stirling Prize in the United Kingdom, and the building of a new €60 million School of Music was completed in September 2007.
+The Lewis Glucksman Gallery opened in 2004 at UCC and was nominated for the Stirling Prize in the United Kingdom.
+A new School of Music was completed in 2007.

-Cork was the European Capital of Culture for 2005, and in 2009 was included in the Lonely Planet's top 10 "Best in Travel 2010".
-The guide described Cork as being "at the top of its game: sophisticated, vibrant and diverse".
+Cork was the European Capital of Culture for 2005, and in 2009 was included in Lonely Planet's top 10 "Best in Travel 2010".
+The guide called Cork "at the top of its game: sophisticated, vibrant and diverse".

 There is a "friendly rivalry" between Cork and Dublin, similar to the first and second city rivalry between Manchester and London or Melbourne and Sydney.
-Some Corkonians view themselves as different from the rest of Ireland, and refer to themselves as "The Rebels"; the county is known as the "Rebel County".
-This view sometimes manifests itself in humorous references to the Real Capital and the propagation of t-shirts and street art celebrating the fictional The People's Republic of Cork.
+Some Corkonians view themselves as different from the rest of Ireland and call themselves "The Rebels"; the county is known as the "Rebel County".
+This view sometimes manifests itself in humorous references to the Real Capital and the propagation of t-shirts and street art celebrating the fictional "People's Republic of Cork".